In August 2018, I left the Army and set off from home with a second-hand bike.

 I returned to London in October 2019 having ridden 22,500 miles for 430 days across 4 continents.

 I came across some of the most hospitable, friendly, kind and selfless people I’ve ever met.
 I cycled across vast deserts, up lung-bursting mountains, along Siberian winter roads and through forests.
-I got lost, ran out of food and water, improvised bike repairs, laughed, cried and celebrated.
+I got lost, ran out of food and water, improvised bike repairs, laughed, cried and cursed.

 Thank you to everyone who assisted in making this journey possible.
 There are too many of you to mention but please know that you made the trip what it was.